 On October 13, 2017, the University completed the initial conveyance for the Schuylkill Yards project involving the transfer of 3001 and 3025 Market Street to BRT.
 The total fair value of these properties included in the endowment was \$52,000,000.
 BRT commenced the construction of a large public realm area on the 3001 Market Street parking lot with completion in the second quarter of fiscal year 2019.
-The exterior remodeling of the 3025 Market Street building has commenced.
 The surface rights for 3001 Market Street were conveyed through a ground lease in consideration for \$100, as the University agreed to provide the land for a park to define and significantly enhance the value of the entire project.
-The 3025 Market Street parcel was conveved through a 99-year prepaid ground lease combined with the conveyance of the vertical improvements and the subterranean rights of 3001 Market Street for \$35,000,000 resulting in a loss of \$17,000,000.
+The 3025 Market Street parcel was conveyed through a 99-year prepaid ground lease combined with the conveyance of the vertical improvements and the subterranean rights of 3001 Market Street for \$35,000,000 resulting in a loss of \$17,000,000.
 The proceeds from both parcels were invested in the University's endowment portfolio replacing the real estate values for the 3001 and 3025 Market Street parcels.
 In addition to the conveyance transactions BRT provided \$370,000 for access to the property management staff at Academic Proprieties Inc., a Drexel subsidiary, to assist with the repositioning and re-tenanting of the 3025 Market Street property.